yyosifov/image-viewer/README.md

 A cross-platform Image Viewer based on Electron.
 It runs on OS X, Windows and Linux.
 It provides an easy interface to browse a directory of images using the left and right keyboard buttons.

-# Why use the Image Viewer?
+# Why try the Image Viewer?

 - Blazingly fast
 - Loads a directory of images in a second